Have you found yourself staring down at that last package of pork labeled “bacon ends” in the freezer, wondering exactly what to do with it?

 After the bacon strips have been cut from the bacon slab, also called pork belly, you are left with random bits and pieces from the irregular-shaped piece of meat.

 These pieces of meat are then usually cut up into bite-size pieces, and we end up with bacon ends!

 Depending on where you source your bacon ends, they may not be cut into bite-size pieces.

 Bacon Burnt Ends

 No matter the day of the week, bacon is always a good idea.

-And if you buy a whole or quarter hog, you’ll surely end up with bacon ends to make those delicious bacon burnt ends.
+And if you buy a whole or half hog, you’ll surely end up with bacon ends to make those delicious bacon burnt ends.